Verbal abuse

 Tactics used by verbal abusers are varied, multifaceted, and can be used alone or in combination to inflict the hardest blows to victims’ self-esteem.
 Verbal abusers view their victims as antagonists or opponents.
 In an effort to maintain power and control, verbal abusers will put their victims on the defensive by accusing them of wrongdoing, divert their attention, or devalue them by ridiculing, criticizing, joking, or countering their statements with correcting, contradicting, disputing, ignoring, interrupting, or refusing outright to listen them.

 Verbal abuse, like other forms of abuse, occurs in cycles.
-There are three phases in the cycle of violence: Phase I - Tension building phase, Phase II - Violence phase, and Phase III - Honeymoon phase.
-Over time the cycle of violence may change as the honeymoon phase shortens, and the tension and violence phases increase.
+There are four phases in the cycle of violence: Phase I - Tension building phase, Phase II - Violence phase, Phase III - Reconciliation phase, and Phase IV - Calm phase.
+Over time the cycle of violence may change as the reconciliation and calm phases shorten, and the tension and violence phases increase.
 A decision to leave an abusive situation takes time and even repeated episodes of abuse before victims leave.
 The amount of time depends on a victim’s insecurities and concerns for others in the immediate environment who may feel the repercussions of a victim’s leaving.

 Phase I, or the Tension building phase, is when the abuser is extremely demanding, critical, and moody, becomes more controlling, and makes threats.
 Money issues, children, or work are common triggers.
 The victim minimizes the problem in an effort to control the situation, withdraws as tension builds, and may attempt to pacify the abuser by giving in.
 As the tension intensifies, the victim has less and less control or ability to mollify the situation as it transitions into Phase II.